-The overall objective of this intervention is to advance and contribute to the Romanian Government’s endeavours in successfully implementing Romania’s National Strategy for 2018-2022 and National Action Plan for Combating Trafficking in Persons.
-This will equally respond to some of the challenges identified in the recent US Department of State Trafficking in Persons Report as well as the 2020 Council of Europe, Group of Experts on Action against Trafficking in Human Beings (GRETA) evaluations and questionnaires.
+The overall objective of this intervention was to advance and contribute to the Romanian Government’s endeavours in successfully implementing Romania’s National Strategy for 2018-2022 and National Action Plan for Combating Trafficking in Persons.
+LUPTA directly addressed some of the challenges identified in the US Department of State Trafficking in Persons Report as well as the 2020 Council of Europe, Group of Experts on Action against Trafficking in Human Beings (GRETA) evaluations and questionnaires.

-In line with internationally accepted best practices and guidelines the project has three main components that will result in three specific outcomes:
+In line with internationally accepted best practices and guidelines the project had three main components, resulting in three specific outcomes:

 - Improved and effective cooperation and coordination between key actors, in Bucharest and the counties around three regional Courts of Appeal, involved in the investigation, prosecution, support and service provision for victims of trafficking through the establishment of a multi-disciplinary, specialized, anti-trafficking task force.